louisa-uno/DiscordShopBot/README.md

 ## Add the bot to your server

 - #### 1.
-Click on the link and add the bot with admin permissions to your server https://discord.com/api/oauth2/authorize?client_id=925539366540025917&permissions=8&scope=bot
+Click on the link and add the bot with admin permissions to your Discord server https://discord.com/api/oauth2/authorize?client_id=925539366540025917&permissions=8&scope=bot

 - #### The instructions about the Usage are in the [Usage section](#usage)